huitema/quicmpath/simple-mpath-option.md

 * Manage the removal of paths that have been abandoned.

+* Use path information in congestion control and loss recovery.

+* Change the handling of ACK-ECN frames to handle per path ECN

 The multipath management is a departure from the specification of path management in section 9 of {{QUIC-TRANSPORT}}.
 As such, it requires negotiation between the two endpoints, as specified in {{enable-simple-multipath-extension}}.
 This negotiation will